 Trope: Gas Station Ambush, Most Dangerous Game

-The wry political thriller bloodbath that is The Hunt, featured a gas station that wasn’t what it appeared to be.
+The wry political thriller bloodbath, The Hunt, features a gas station that wasn’t what it appeared to be.
 Sure it has a couple of folksy helpful attendants, Ma and Pop (Amy Madigan and Reed Birney) but it’s all a show.
 This is a place designed to feel like a refuge, but it’s actually a trap, set up to catch and kill the confused prisoners/prey that were unfortunate enough to get dropped off in this nightmare.
 Crystal (Betty Gilpin) is a hardened and suspicious alpha who sees right through the ruse and turns the table on her would-be ambushers.
 Gilpin is terrific as the statuesque and stoic Crystal, who can go from droll and low key to Amazon warrior at a moment’s notice.

 Tailgate (Bumperkleef) (2021)